 Splunk Detector Alerts

-The built-in Splunk Detector Alerts trigger (formerly known as SignalFx) initiates flows when it receives a request from a webhook in Splunk.
+The built-in Splunk Detector Alerts trigger initiates a flow when it receives a signal from a Splunk Infrastructure Monitoring (formerly SignalFx) detector.

 - Go to the Triggers tab in the palette, expand the App Triggers section, and drag the trigger onto the canvas.